Maratha army

-The Maratha Army was the land-based armed forces of the Maratha Empire, which existed from the late 17th to the early 19th centuries in India.
+The Maratha army was the land-based armed forces of the Maratha Empire, which existed from the late 17th to the early 19th centuries in the Indian subcontinent.

+History

 17th century

-Chhatrapati Shivaji Maharaj, the founder of Maratha Empire, raised a small yet effective land army.
-For better administration, Shivaji abolished the land-grants or jagir for military officers and instituted a system of salary or cash payment for their services.
-During the 17th century the Maratha Army was small in terms of numbers when compared to the Mughals, numbering some 100,000.
+Shivaji, the founder of the Maratha Kingdom, raised a small yet effective land army.
+For better administration, Shivaji abolished the land-grants or jagir for military officers and instituted a system of salary or cash payment for their services known as the saranjam.
+During the 17th century the Maratha army was small in terms of numbers when compared to the Mughal Army, numbering some 100,000.